Close

 • Introducing a special toy used only during crate time

 It’s normal for crate training to have a few bumps.
-Some common concerns and ways to help include:
+Some common concerns and solutions include:

-• Hesitation: Make the crate more appealing by placing treats or a toy just inside the entrance.
+• Hesitation: Make the crate more appealing by placing treats or a toy just inside.

-• Restlessness: Provide light play before crate time and use soft bedding or a calming toy.
-If the restlessness doesn’t ease, ask a vet for input.
+• Restlessness: Provide light play before crate time and include soft bedding or a calming toy.

-• Trouble sleeping: Start with the crate near the bed, then move it as the puppy becomes more confident.
-Ongoing nighttime stress may require a vet’s advice.
+• Trouble sleeping: Start with the crate near the bed, then move it as confidence grows.

-• Excited exits: Ask the puppy to sit quietly before opening the crate to help build patience and reduce jumping.
+• Excited exits: Ask the puppy to sit quietly before opening the crate.

 The crate should feel peaceful and secure.
 Place it in a calm corner of the home, away from high-traffic areas.
-Make sure the temperature stays between 68–72°F, and avoid direct sunlight or cold drafts.
+Keep the temperature comfortable and avoid direct sunlight or cold drafts.

 Make the crate inviting with: